 General and administrative expenses consist primarily of salaries, benefits and stock-based compensation, consulting and professional fees, including patent related costs, general corporate costs and facility costs not otherwise included in research and development expenses or cost of product revenue.

 Other Income (Expense)

-Other income (expense) consists primarily of interest expense associated with our Amended Loan and Security Agreement, as defined below.
+Other income (expense) consists of interest expense associated with our Amended Loan and Security Agreement, as defined below, and sublease income, which started accruing on July 1, 2022.

 Overview of Results of Operations